 Narcolepsy is usually treated with specific types of medication.
 While some rely on stimulating the brain to keep energy levels up, others trigger different receptors in the brain.
 Which one works best depends on the individual taking them.

 Narcolepsy is a serious condition that can impact both emotional and physical health.
-Experiencing chronic daytime sleepiness is not something most people deal with on a regular basis.
+Experiencing chronic daytime sleepiness is not something most people deal with regularly.
 By understanding the options available, treatment can help restore natural energy levels.